 - “My hearing isn’t really that bad.”

 Refusing help.
 Even though hearing aids and other devices can be a big help, your loved one may resist.
-She may worry that it means she’s officially “old” or that people will notice.
+They may worry that it means they are officially “old” or that people will notice.